G

 When AI invents something about your brand, the liability and reputation damage are real.
 In Moffatt v.
 Air Canada, a tribunal held Air Canada liable after its website chatbot gave a passenger an invented bereavement-fare policy.
 The airline argued the bot was a separate entity responsible for its own answers.
 The tribunal disagreed: you own what your AI says.

-For most brands the damage is quieter but just as costly: an AI Overview that summarizes only old complaints, a chatbot that recommends a competitor, or an answer that implies you are not legitimate.
-The customer never sees your side, because the answer arrived before they reached your site.
+For many brands the damage is quieter but just as costly: an AI Overview that summarizes only old complaints, a chatbot that recommends a competitor, or an answer that questions your legitimacy.
+The customer may never see your side, because the answer arrived before they reached your site.

 Run the questions your customers actually ask across ChatGPT, Perplexity, and Google's AI Overviews, and log what comes back: